FranciscoMoretti/site/content/code-tips/functions-should-do-one-thing.md

 title: Functions should do one thing
 sidebar_position: 8
 date: 2023-05-20
-description: Learn about the principle of writing functions that do one thing in this comprehensive guide.
-Discover the pros and cons, explore bad and good code examples, and uncover related principles for a clean codebase. 🌟
+description: Discover the principle of writing functions that do one thing.
+Improve code modularity, reusability, and organization for a cleaner codebase.
 category: Functions
 slug: functions-should-do-one-thing
 ---